A rhythmic matrix, many versions of rhythms and dances (9/8–12/8–16/8)

 The seminar focuses on the rhythmic affinities of the Southern Balkans, through a common practical “cell” that appears in different versions: 9/8.
 12/8 and 16/8.

-The goal is to acquire a common practical vocabulary, so that musicians and dancers can agree on the relationship of step, intonation and percussion, and to methodically experience transitions from one version to another through movement.
-At the end, the participants will be able to recognize and translate rhythmic shifts from step to measure and from measure to step.
+We start from a slow rhythmic core and move it step by step into different metrical versions, as activated in various musical and dance contexts.
+The goal is to acquire a common practical vocabulary, so that musicians and dancers can agree on the relationship of step, intonation and percussion, and methodically experience transitions from one version to another through movement.
+At the end, participants will be able to recognize and translate rhythmic shifts from step to measure and from measure to step.

 What will we work on